GMSoudersJr/picky-assignment/README.md

 ```bash
 npm start
 ```
+to run the server

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.